dirkgroenen/dirkgroenen.github.io/_posts/2015-05-29-how-to-setup-an-autoresponder-for-postfix-with-goldfish.markdown

 ---
 layout: post
-title: "Setup an autoresponder for Postfix with Goldfish"
+title: "How to setup an autoresponder for Postfix with Goldfish"
 subtitle: "Including a Roundcube plugin to manage it"
 date: 2015-05-29 14:18:00
 categories: blog